sbrl/Pepperminty-Wiki/README.md

 `sitename`		| string		| The site's name.
 Used all over the place.
 Note that by default the session cookie is prefixed with a variant of the sitename, so changing this will log everyone out!
 `logo_url`		| url			| A url that points to the site's logo.
 Leave blank to disable.
 When enabled, the logo will be inserted next to the site name on every page.
 `logo_postition`| left|right	| The side of the site name at which the logo should be placed.
 Only has an effect if the above is not set to an empty string.
 `updateurl`		| url			| The url from which to fetch updates.
 Defaults to the master (development) branch.
 If there is sufficient demand, a separate stable branch will be created.
-Note that if you use the automatic updater currently it won't save your module choices. **MAKE SURE THAT THIS POINTS TO A *HTTPS* URL, OTHERWISE SOMEONE COULD INJECT A VIRUS INTO YOUR WIKI**
+Note that if you use the automatic updater currently it won't save your module choices. **MAKE SURE THAT THIS POINTS TO A *HTTPS* URL, OTHERWISE SOMEONE COULD INJECT A VIRUS INTO YOUR WIKI!**
 `sitesecret`	| string		| The secret key used to perform 'dangerous' actions, like updating the wiki.
 It is strongly advised that you change this!
 `editing`		| boolean		| Determines whether editing is enabled.
 Set to false to disable disting for all users (anonymous or otherwise).
 `maxpagesize`	| integer		| The maximum number of characters allowed on a single page.
 The default is 135,000 characters, which is about 50 pages.